 The Association has exposure to LIBOR arising from loans made to customers and the note payable to AgFirst Farm Credit Bank.
 Alternative reference rates that replace LIBOR may not yield the same or similar economic results over the lives of the financial instruments, which could adversely affect the value of, and return on, instruments held.
-The LIBOR transition could result in paying higher interest rates on current LIBOR-indexed Systemwide Debt Securities, and adversely affect the yield on, and fair value of, loans held that reference LIBOR.
-In addition, there could be other ramifications including those that may arise as a result of the need to redeem or terminate such instruments.

-The FCA has issued guidelines for System institutions to follow as they prepare for the expected phase-out of LIBOR.
-The guidelines direct each System institution to develop a LIBOR transition plan designed to provide an orderly roadmap of actions that will reduce LIBOR exposure over time.
-The FCA identified the following as important considerations in the development of each entity's transition plan:
+The FCA has issued guidelines with similar guidance as the US prudential regulators but applicable for System institutions to follow as they prepare for the expected phase-out of LIBOR.
+The guidelines direct each System institution to develop a LIBOR transition plan designed to provide an orderly roadmap of actions that will reduce LIBOR exposure, stop the inflow of new LIBOR volume, and adjust operating processes to implement alternative reference rates.